 Alejandra lives in Chile.

 Anders is an architect and industrial designer educated at KADK, The Royal Danish Academy of Fine Arts Schools of Architecture, Design and Conservation.
-He works independently to design relevant solutions for complex technologies, medical problems and consumer needs.
-Anders is Vice-Chairman of the property foundation for Copenhagen International School and, since 2011, has worked to create solutions for the new 25,000 sqm campus on the Copenhagen waterfront, which is now one of the world’s largest buildings with integrated photovoltaic installations.
+He has worked and lived in China and the US, but currently works in Denmark designing relevant solutions for complex technologies, medical problems and consumer needs.
+Anders is Vice-Chairman of the property foundation for Copenhagen International School and chief ideologist since 2011, working to create sustainable designs and solutions for the new 25,000 sqm campus on the Copenhagen waterfront, which is now one of the world’s largest building integrated photovoltaic installations.

-Anders is also a tutor and thesis advisor for masters students at Umeå Institute of Design.
-He is also the Co-founder of Danish design consultancy Kontrapunkt.Read more
+Anders is also a tutor and thesis advisor for masters students at Umeå Institute of Design, and have received a number of international and Danish design awards.
+He is also the Co-founder of Danish design consultancy Kontrapunkt and multiple technology start-ups.

 Arnold is chairman and co-founder of The Idea Factory (SG/US) and is a pioneer in the practice of user-centered, multidisciplinary product development as a competitive business strategy.
 He has held the positions of Vice President of Corporate Industrial Design/Human Factors at NCR, Xerox Parc, and the Unisys Corporation.Read more